fbpx

 Think Themes!

-I love spending time on gingerbread activities in my classroom at this time of the year!
-We read and compare different gingerbread man stories, we do an art project and “gingerbread” ourselves, we write letters to try and convince an animal to eat someone else, and decorating gingerbread cookies is always a hit!
+I love spending time on gingerbread activities in my classroom this time of the year!
+We read and compare different gingerbread man stories.
+We do an art project and “gingerbread” ourselves.
+We write letters to try and convince an animal to eat someone else, and decorating gingerbread cookies is always a hit!

 Go With The Flow!

-Finally, we all need to learn to back off on the academics a little bit and just go with the flow!
+Finally, we all need to learn to ease off on academics and just go with the flow!

 Plan a pajama day, watch a holiday movie, bake cookies, or decorate a bulletin board together.
 Enjoy your students.
 Relive your own childhood in their excitement.